Season of the Witch (song)

 "Season of the Witch" is a song by Scottish singer-songwriter Donovan released in August 1966 on his third studio album, Sunshine Superman.
 The song is credited to Donovan, although sometime collaborator Shawn Phillips has also claimed authorship.
-Because of a dispute with Donovan's record company, a UK edition with the song was not released until June 1967.
+Because of a dispute with Donovan's record company, a UK edition of the song was not released until June 1967.
+In 1967, Brian Auger and the Trinity included a version with Julie Driscoll on vocals on their album 'Open'.

 Composition and recording

 "Season of the Witch" was recorded at the CBS studios in Hollywood, California, where most of Sunshine Superman was recorded.
 According to Donovan, he and Phillips wanted a "rock-combo sound" for the song and chose some local musicians from the local clubs.
 They included Lenny Matlin on keyboards, Don Brown on lead electric guitar, Bobby Ray on bass and "Fast" Eddie Hoh on drums.
 Donovan played the second guitar part, as he explained in his autobiography:

 Donovan does not mention the involvement of Jimmy Page and John Paul Jones.
-At the time, the two future Led Zeppelin members were popular London session musicians and played on other Donovan sessions, including in 1968 for "Hurdy Gurdy Man".
+At the time, the two future Led Zeppelin members were popular London session musicians and played on other Donovan sessions, including in 1968 for some tracks on The Hurdy Gurdy Man, though Page did not play on the title track of the album; guitarist Alan Parker played all the electric guitar and electric sitar parts on it.
 However, their exact contributions, if any, to "Season of the Witch" are unknown.

 Critical reception

 In a retrospective song review for AllMusic, Lindsay Planer commented: "Few songs so perfectly reflect the dawn of the psychedelic pop era as aptly as Donovan's 'Season of the Witch' ...
 Both lyrically as well as musically, the languid and trippy contents project a dark foreboding atmosphere [and] a sort of sinister tale of paranoia and the paranormal".
-John Bush called the song "easily [one of the two] the highlights of the album ... a chugging eve-of-destruction tale".
+John Bush called the song "easily [one of the two] highlights of the album ... a chugging eve-of-destruction tale".